WALDEN ASSET MANAGEMENT

 Diverse representation on a Board is an important factor in good governance as is witnessed by the fact that TIAA-CREF lists board diversity in its Corporate Governance guidelines as a positive value.
 Shareowner resolutions on this topic over the years have either resulted in a change in company policy and disclosure of their new policy or the resolution received reasonably high levels of support.

 We therefore recommend that the Nominating Committee be required to disclose if or how they take the issue of diversity, including diversity of gender and race, into account in presenting the slate of Directors and selecting new Directors.

-Regarding the issue of stating the nominees source for the nomination, in general we believe it is adequate to identify a simple category, such as the "search firm" or "management" as the source rather than listing each nominator's name.
+Regarding the issue of stating the source for the nomination, we believe it is adequate to identify a simple category, such as the search firm or management as the source rather than listing each nominator's name.
 The one exception should be if a shareholder or group of shareholders, holding a given percentage of shares, nominates a Director, then this should be disclosed and the name(s) of the nominators disclosed.